llahti/CarND-LaneLines-P1/writeup_template.md

 ![Proposed ROI definition][image9]
 - Also would be nice if ROI could be adjusted on the fly
 - Detect which areas are outside of the road
+- Also there could be possibility to use color information to make pipeling better on adapting different conditions
+- Contrast and brighness modifications could be tried as well.